 - the admissions reviews led by the OfS and UUK

-This conference will consider these developments and their impact on students, as well as what they might mean for future university admissions systems, and learning from best practice.
-The discussion will also assess wider areas of potential for admissions reform, and how to ensure broader student groups are also considered, taking into account priorities for mature and international students.
+Discussion is also structured to bring out wider areas of potential for admissions reform and to illuminate how to ensure broader student groups are also considered, taking into account priorities for mature and international students.

-The agenda is structured to bring out latest thinking on:
+The agenda includes latest thinking on:

-- Government priorities for admissions reform
+- the full range of options for admissions reform

 - the challenges presented by PQA models and how best to overcome them